 Carry a copy of your reasons wherever you go.
 Leave another copy in a noticeable place at home, such as on the refrigerator.
 Reminding yourself why you’re quitting will help you stay motivated.

 - Talk to your provider about quit-smoking aids.
 Quitting cold turkey isn’t your only option.
 And in many cases, it isn’t your best option.
-Your doctor might recommend nicotine replacement therapy (NRT) products such as patches, gums and inhalers.
-Using an NRT has been shown to up your chances of quitting by 50 percent to 60 percent.* Or your doctor may prescribe medications that can help.
+Your doctor might recommend nicotine replacement therapy (NRT) products.
+For instance, patches, gums and inhalers.
+Using an NRT can up your chances of quitting by 50 to 60 percent.*

 Many NRT products are designed to be used for 12 weeks.
 Talk to your doctor if you want to continue taking them longer.

 - Practice not smoking.
 It can feel overwhelming to quit a long-standing habit almost overnight.
 So treat this time as a rehearsal for your official quit date.
-The American Cancer Society recommends picking a few of your toughest smoking triggers — such as your morning coffee or commute home from work.
+The American Cancer Society recommends picking a few of your toughest smoking triggers — such as your morning coffee or the commute home from work.
 Then try not to smoke during those times.*

 - Join a quit-smoking program.
 Hospitals often offer smoking-cessation programs.
 You can also explore the programs at Smokefree.gov or the American Lung Association.
 Depending on your schedule and needs, there are text-based programs, in-person group clinics, online communities and more.*